ebeenandgone/portfolio-v1/README.md

- Portfolio website created using GatsbyJS, Netlify and the default Gatsby Starter.
+ Portfolio website created using GatsbyJS, hosted on Netlify.